raycast/extensions/extensions/gfb/README.md

 To configure the leagues and teams you are interested in go to the extension's preferences and specify fairs of league IDs and Teams IDs.

-To find the league and team IDs, you check the URLs from the FotMob website or use the FotMob API wrapper to fetch the data.
+To find the league and team IDs, you check the URLs from the FotMob website.
 For example, the [league ID for the English Premier League is 47](https://www.fotmob.com/leagues/47/overview/premier-league), and [the team ID for Manchester United is 10260](https://www.fotmob.com/teams/10260/overview/manchester-united).

 The extension currently supports selecting logic for only one team per league, i.e. "the team I support in that league" but you can specify the same league multiple times.